 Where a person is required to pay costs that the director has incurred as a result of an inspection relating to investigation of the contravention (commonly referred to as an “audit”), the cost is considered to be a debt to the government and can be collected under this section in the same manner as outstanding wages.

-The director has no option but to dismiss a complaint when an investigation or adjudication hearing proves there has not been a contravention of either the Employment Standards Act or the Regulation.
+The director has no option but to dismiss a complaint when an investigation proves there has not been a contravention of either the Employment Standards Act or the Regulation.

 Related sections of the Act or Regulation